12 Easy Traditional Chinese New Year Desserts Recipes

 You’ll come across treats throughout the day.
 Other desserts, on the other hand, are even eaten for breakfast.

 These easy traditional Chinese New Year desserts are ideal for cheering in the new year, but they're also delicious any time of year.(This post contains affiliate links.
-For more information, please see my disclosures here.)
+For more information, please see my privacy disclosures.)

 1. Tang Yuan (Chinese glutinous rice balls)